TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 2/1 Chronicles 2.36.md

 ---

-And Attai begat Nathan, and Nathan begat Zabad,
+Attai became the father of Nathan, and Nathan became the father of Zabad,